 Here you can take on the role of 4 different characters and make crucial decisions that will affect the overall plot.
 Cab you solve the Origami Killer murders?

 5 – Prom Week:

-The final contender in our games similar to Facade roundup is a social simulation title that’s created by individuals at the University of California.
+The final contender in our games similar to Facade roundup is a social simulation game that’s created by individuals at the University of California.
 You’re called on to run the lives of high school students as they prepare for the highly anticipated occasion of their academic year.

 The title is infused with an AI system called Comme il Faut that allows players to employ social physics and actual English dialogues.
 What’s more, the characters found here boast of detailed histories and permanent traits.

 What’s so special about the title in question that garners so much interest from worldwide audiences?
-Well for one, it comprises of an AI-based interactive storyline complete with electronic narrative.
+Well for one, it comprises of an AI-based interactive storyline complete with an electronic narrative.
 You get to enter the virtual confines guised as your own self and behave as per your discretion to the situation at hand.
 You take on the role of a close friend of a married couple who are in their early thirties.
 As the plot goes, Grace and Trip get into a disagreement and you’re pulled right in the midst of this conflict.
 You now have the power to change the outcome by skillfully punching in textual sentences.
 Boasting of high re-playability, you can keep returning to the couple’s apartment, each time acting differently to see just what the outcome might be.